NSS-01/FSS-DT/README.en.md

 # FSS-DT

 ## Introduction
-This project is a secure multi-party computation library that designs and implements privacy-preserving computation protocols based on arithmetic secret sharing and function secret sharing.
+The code of  FSS-DT is on [application/Lightweiht_disicion_tree](application/Lightweiht_disicion_tree) This project is a secure multi-party computation library that designs and implements privacy-preserving computation protocols based on arithmetic secret sharing and function secret sharing.
 It also utilizes these protocols to implement the application of privacy-preserving machine learning, specifically privacy-preserving neural network inference.

 ## Installation tutorial
 This project requires PyTorch>=1.8.0, and it is recommended to use PyTorch==1.8.0.